 Newly Identified Group of Nerve Cells in the Brain Regulates Bodyweight

-- Researchers led by Lucas Mavromatis analyzed data from over 170,000 obese adults with diabetes in the US between 2013 and 2023 to study GLP-1 drugs' effects on cancer risk.
+- Researchers led by Lucas Mavromatis analyzed data from over 170,000 obese adults with diabetes in the US between 2013 and 2023 to assess GLP-1 drugs and cancer risk.

 Newly identified group of nerve cells in the brain regulates bodyweight